-- Texas/New Mexico Border Residents’ Tax Exemption: This is a innovative business incentives that ensures that an enterprise involved in manufacturing, and situated within 20 miles of the Mexican border, having at least 5 New Mexico residents as employees, can qualify for this tax exemption program.
-The program is being administered by the NM Taxation & Revenue Department and is aimed at helping businesses that set up company in New Mexico to minimize cost, maximize productivity, as well as enhance workforce stability.
+- Texas/New Mexico Border Residents’ Tax Exemption: This is an innovative business incentives that ensures that an enterprise involved in manufacturing, and situated within 20 miles of the Mexican border and has at least 5 New Mexico residents as employees, can qualify for this tax exemption program.
+The program is being administered by the NM Taxation & Revenue Department and is aimed at helping businesses that set up companies in New Mexico minimize cost, maximize productivity, as well as enhance workforce stability.

-- Foreign Trade Zone (FTZ): he Foreign Trade Zone is a designated area that is situated inside New Mexico that is treated as if it is outside U.S. border for the custom entry purpose.
+- Foreign Trade Zone (FTZ): The Foreign Trade Zone is a designated area that is situated inside New Mexico and is treated as if it is outside the U.S. border for custom entry purpose.
 If you plan incorporation in New Mexico FTZ then you will be able to import, and manufacture goods while reducing or completely eliminating any custom duties applicable.
 List of FTZ

 How do you incorporate in New Mexico?